skupperproject/skupper-ansible/examples/hello-world/README.md

 maintain the services according to the inventory, generate a token to the respective site (ansible host) and go through the requested links.
-If you specify a link to a given site (by ansible host name), the skupper_link role will expect that the skupper_token role was executed for that host, otherwise it will expect that a token is manually provided as part of the link definition (as a base64 entry).
+If you specify a link to a given site (by ansible host name), the skupper_link role will expect that the skupper_token role was executed for that host, otherwise it will expect that a token is manually provided as part of the link definition (as a YAML entry).

 To deploy it, run: